Updated on 2025, February 10

 Capital gains inclusion rate

-The prorogation of the federal Parliament has led to uncertainty regarding the application of the changes to the capital gains inclusion rate announced by the federal government in its last budget.
-Indeed, we do not know whether these measures will be reintroduced as a bill for adoption.
-In the meantime, the Canada Revenue Agency (CRA) and Revenu Québec have confirmed their intention to apply the changes as intended.
+The prorogation of the federal Parliament had led to uncertainty regarding the application of the changes to the capital gains inclusion rate announced by the federal government in its last budget.
+However, the Department of Finance Canada announced on January 31 that the application of this measure would be postponed until January 1, 2026.

 Increased accelerated capital cost allowance